airbytehq/airbyte/docs/integrations/sources/google-analytics-v4.md

 * Number of requests per 100 seconds per project: 2,000
 * Number of requests per 100 seconds per user per project: 100 \(can be increased in Google API Console to 1,000\).

-The Google Analytics connector should not run into Google Analytics API limitations under normal usage.
+Talking about "requests per 100 seconds" limitations, the Google Analytics connector should not run into these limitations under normal usage.
 Please [create an issue](https://github.com/airbytehq/airbyte/issues) if you see any rate limit issues that are not automatically retried successfully.
+In order not to meet the "requests per day" limitation, try increasing the `window_in_days` value.
+Unfortunately, it can not be overcome programmatically.

 ## Supported streams